Itayhazon/shaliwood-voice-bot/README.md

    - Verify the bot token is correct
    - Check that the bot is not blocked
    - Ensure the bot has permission to receive voice messages

+4. **Webhook Issues:**
+   - Ensure `WEBHOOK_URL` is set to a valid HTTPS URL
+   - Verify the URL is publicly accessible
+   - Check that port 8443 (or your custom port) is open
+   - Ensure your SSL certificate is valid
+   - Try using polling mode (`--polling`) for testing

+5. **Polling Mode Issues:**
+   - Use polling mode for local development: `python -m src.shaliwood_voice_bot.main --polling`
+   - Polling mode doesn't require a public URL or SSL certificate
+   - Useful for debugging and development

+6. **Local Webhook Testing Issues:**
+   - Use the provided scripts: `./scripts/start_webhook_local.sh`
+   - Free ngrok account required: https://dashboard.ngrok.com/signup
+   - Check `scripts/README.md` for detailed troubleshooting

 ### Logs